seyfu-t/kauma/README.md

 # Kauma

-This is a project for the course **"Kryptographische Analyse und Methoden-Audit"** at [Your University Name].
+This is a project for the course **"Kryptographische Analyse und Methoden-Audit"** at my uni.

-The goal of this project is to implement a series of cryptographic functions provided by the professor.
-These functions are analyzed, tested, and implemented with a focus on correctness, efficiency, and security.
+The goal of this project is to implement a series of cryptographic functions provided by my professor.

 ## Building
 ```bash